PLP-MERN-Stack-Development/week-4-mern-integration-assignment-DevZoeKitonyi/Week4-Assignment.md

 2. Clone your personal repository that was created by GitHub Classroom
 3. Complete all the tasks in the assignment
 4. Commit and push your code regularly to show progress
-5. Include in your repository:
+5. Include in your repository:!

    - Complete client and server code
    - `.env.example` files for both client and server
    - A comprehensive README.md with: